Certificate IV in Enterprise and Career Skills

 - communication skills to work effectively in a diverse modern technological environment

-- preparation for the Occupational English Test (OET) or Professional English Assessment for Teachers (PEAT) exams when the set of OET or PEAT preparation units are selected
+- preparation for the Occupational English Test (OET) exam when the set of OET preparation units are selected

 - preparation for academic study.